mjfusa/Teams-External-File-Share-Workaround/External File Share by Channel.md

 Prerequisites:
 1) External File Sharing is disabled for all Teams.
 By default, external file sharing is enabled. https://learn.microsoft.com/en-us/sharepoint/turn-external-sharing-on-or-off

-2) Name of the 'Documents' folder is the same name as the Team.
-If Team is named 'HelloWorld', the folder name should be named 'HelloWorld-Documents'.
+2) The name of the 'Documents' folder is the same as the Team.
+If the Team is named 'HelloWorld', the folder name should be named 'HelloWorld-Documents'.

 Requirement: For a given Team, external file sharing is disabled by default.
 External file sharing is required for specific channels named for external sharing.

 Current workaround: Create a separate 'external share' SharePoint site for external file Sharing
 Limitations:
-1) No 'Add Shortcut to OneDrive' not available on the tool bar.
+1) No 'Add Shortcut to OneDrive' not available on the toolbar.
 ![](./Images/SyncWithGroup.png)

-2. Mitigation: When the 'external share' SharePoint site is created:
+   Mitigation: When the 'external share' SharePoint site is created:

       1) Rename the 'Documents' folder to 'External Documents' and Team Name.
 For example: